-You are expected to be able to analyze history and understand how to interpret important historic events.
-Your reading skills must be up to par to understand social studies topics subjects, and you must know how to read and interpret graphs and tables.
+You are expected to be able to analyze history and understand how to interpret important historical events.
+Your reading skills must be up to par to understand social studies topics, and you must know how to read and interpret graphs and tables.

 GED Testing Service has not approved, authorized, endorsed, been involved in the development of, or licensed the substantive content of these practice tests.